simonroope/real-estate-rwa/README.md

 # Real Estate RWA
 ## Initial Setup:
-* PropertyToken is the Real Estate ERC1155 token
+* PropertyToken is the immutable Real Estate ERC1155 token
-* PropertyMethods is the implementation contract containing all the business logic
-* PropertyPool contains the storage layout
 * PropertyProxy is the proxy contract that users interact with
+* PropertyMethodsV1 is the implementation contract containing the business logic
+* PropertyMethodsV2 is the implementation contract containing additional business logic

 ## Deployment Process: